A note on the problem of proper time in Weyl space-time: Weyl Structures

 Let us now note that the compatibility condition (\ref{compatibility}) is invariant under the following group of transformations:

 where $f$ is an arbitrary smooth function defined on $M$.
 By this we mean that if $\nabla$ is compatible with $(M,g,\omega),$ then it is also compatible with $(M,\overline{g},\overline{\omega})$.
 It is easy to check that these transformations define an equivalence relation between Weyl manifolds.
 In this way, every member of the class is compatible with the same connection, hence has the same geodesics, curvature tensor and any other property that depends only on the connection.
-This is the reason why it is regarded more natural, when dealing with Weyl manifolds, to consider the whole class of equivalence $(M,[g],[\omega])$ rather than working with a particular element of this class.
+This is the reason why it is regarded more natural, when dealing with Weyl manifolds, to consider the whole class of equivalence $(M,[(g,\omega)])$ rather than working with a particular element of this class.
 In this sense, it is argued that only geometrical quantities that are invariant under (\ref{weyl group}) are of real significance in the case of Weyl geometry.
 Following the same line of argument, it is also assumed that only physical theories and physical quantities presenting this kind of invariance should be considered of interest in this context.
-To conclude this section, we remark that when the one-form field $\omega$ is an exact form, then the Weyl structure is called \textit{integrable}.
+We will adopt this point of view which, in fact, is not discussed in \cite{EPS}, where Weyl transformations do not play an important role, while they are a fundamental ingredient in Weyl's original approach\footnote{See, for instance, the footnote in page 68 of \cite{EPS}}.
+To conclude this section, we remark that when the 1-form field $\omega$ is an exact form, then the Weyl structure is called \textit{integrable}.
+In view of our previous discussion, in contrast to what is done in \cite{EPS}, we will make a distintion between an integrable Weyl structure and the Riemannian element in the class.